zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

                   com.docker.network.bridge.name: "demo-oai"
     ```

-- If the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command,
+- If the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command (important step),

     ```bash
     (docker-compose-host)$ sudo sysctl net.ipv4.conf.all.forwarding=1